 Apocrypha of the 5th, attributed to St. John and St. Melito of Sardis presents further documents on the Assumption of the Virgin - both tell of Mary being transported into the clouds from her deathbed.
 Later in the 6th century, Dionysus the Areopagite and John of Damascus mention the same event, they are the first church authorities to advocate this doctrine, backed by none other than Gregory of Tours who helped to spread it.

 The story is originally set at Mary’s deathbed in Jerusalem, though later accounts suggest the House of the Virgin Mary in Ephesus.
 By the 7th century, a variation of the Dormition’s story of St. Thomas appears, showing how by now the theologies of the Dormition and Assumption are still very much interlinked, and the first celebrations of the Assumption are in fact celebrations of the Dormition, the first recorded being that established in the East by Emperor Maurice around AD 600.
-In West the Assumption was celebrated under Pope Sergius I in 8th century and Pope Leo IV made the feast official.
+In the West the Assumption was celebrated under Pope Sergius I in 8th century and Pope Leo IV made the feast official.
+In England, even more so than the continent, the Assumption was a widespread and common iconography since the 1300s, in Italy the two coexisted into the 1500s.
 Throughout the Middle Ages, well into the Renaissance, the Dormition and Assumption, were still not very distinct but seemed rather like two moments of the same story, especially in Christian iconography the Falling Asleep often takes places around the Virgin’s deathbed, set in dull landscapes, as portrayed by Filippo Lippi in Spoleto Cathedral, with St. Thomas famously arriving later!
 The scene seems void of any hope, it is truly a death, can we really tell the Virgin is sleeping?

-But the story continues and if we look at an Assumption from roughly the same time, let’s take Pintoricchio’s Assumption in Santa Maria del Popolo, we do see the Virgin being assumed into heaven, out of a sepulchre, reminder of the first scene, but now surrounded by joyful saints and adoring angels, as well as a bright background - joy fills the scene - Mary is with Christ and all sadness is gone.
+But the story continues and if we look at an Assumption from roughly the same time, let’s take Pintoricchio’s Assumption in Santa Maria del Popolo, we do see the Virgin being assumed into heaven, out of a sepulchre (which is always present in the iconography of the assumption), reminder of the first scene, the dormition (then the two theologies weren't really defined as different, instead were more vague), but now surrounded by joyful saints and adoring angels, as well as a bright background - joy fills the scene - Mary is with Christ and all sadness is gone.
 She becomes active part in God’s revelation unto humanity and his economy of Salvation.
-Dormition and Ascension are very much part of the same scene and they do not antagonise one or the other but rather complete each other beautifully.
+Dormition and Ascension are very much part of the same event, it would seem that one is the natural continuation of the other, and they do not antagonise one or the other but rather complete each other beautifully.
 The Dormition is complete in the Assumption.

 The scriptural basis for both the Mary’s departure is not only found in the Scriptures as Pius XII reminds us in Munificentissimus Deus: All these proofs and considerations of the holy Fathers and the theologians are based upon the Sacred Writings as their ultimate foundation. -- Precedent to this, he cited many passages that have been offered in support of this teaching.
 But indeed in the very commonality of so many sources regarding this subject and the very work and the revelation of the Holy Spirit through the Tradition of the Church.